henices/Chrome-proxy-helper/README.md

 * [FAQ](https://github.com/henices/Chrome-proxy-helper/wiki/FAQ)

-## How to pac script in this extension
+## How to use pac script in this extension

 Here is an example PAC script: [example.pac](https://raw.githubusercontent.com/henices/Chrome-proxy-helper/refs/heads/master/example.pac)

+1. options page -> PAC -> PAC script, select the example.pac
+2. popup page -> PAC Script

 # LICENSE
 This program is free software: you can redistribute it and/or modify